braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 ![Canvas One Day][13]

-Or you can set a group of messages to be sent after your users take a particular action, with a configurable window, delay, and exception events:
+Or you can set a group of messages to be sent after your users take a particular action, with a configurable window, delay, and [exception events][56]:

 ![Canvas Exception Events][14]